 Brasserie Memere – Closter, NJ

 Chef Thomas Ciszak, and the entire staff at Brasserie Memere, are presenting a three-course meal this Thanksgiving.
-Ciszak will be offering a variety of French classics such as escargots with herbed butter, duck confit, and foie gras terrine.
+Ciszak will be offering a variety of French classics such as escargots with herbed butter, duck cassoulet and of course, roasted turkey.
 French techniques are combined with the flavors of Thanksgiving, making for an unforgettable meal.
 In addition, Brasserie Memere offers classic cocktails from their full bar and an extensive wine list that covers several regions and varietals of France.
 You can view the menu and make reservations here.

 Fascino – Montclair, NJ

 If you still want to spend Thanksgiving in the comfort of your home but don’t feel like cooking, look no further than Chef Ryan DePersio’s Fascino in Montclair.
 DePersio is offering a pick-up only, fully catered Thanksgiving dinner this year complete with the dishes you would expect to eat, and an added flair of Italian flavors.
-Roast turkey with oregano maple glaze, cranberry mint compote, fontina and scallion cornbread, and honeynut squash soup are just some of the items included in the Thanksgiving package which can be purchased here.
+Roast turkey with oregano maple glaze, cranberry mint compote and fontina and scallion cornbread are just some of the items included in the Thanksgiving package.
+For an additional cost, you can purchase a half-tray of DePersio’s Grandma’s lasagna with ricotta and sweet sausage bolognese.
+The full package is available for purchase here.

 Osteria Crescendo – Westwood, NJ

 Osteria Crescendo is famed NJ chef Robbie Felice’s second restaurant that has been making headlines since its opening in early spring 2019.
 This Thanksgiving, Felice and Chef de Cuisine Alex MacPhail have crafted an incredibly intricate menu for diners to enjoy on the holiday.
-Roast turkey with sausage stuffing and cardoons, ravioli al uovo with almond, pan-roasted swordfish with vanilla sweet potato and beans, and yes, white truffles, are of the dishes that can be found this Thanksgiving when dining at Osteria Crescendo.
+Roast turkey with sausage stuffing and cardoons, ravioli al uovo with brown butter and yes, fresh pasta with white truffles, are some of the dishes that can be found this Thanksgiving when dining at Osteria Crescendo.
+Don’t forget their killer cocktail program either.
 You can call now to make your reservation or read the full menu here.

 Mike’s Pasta and Sandwich Shoppe – Nutley, NJ

-Another option for a Thanksgiving at home, minus all the work, is through Mike Carrino and Michael Cosenza’s specialty sandwich spot fittingly named; Mike’s Pasta and Sandwich Shoppe.
+Another option for a Thanksgiving at home, minus all the work, is Mike’s Pasta and Sandwich Shoppe.
 Mike’s provides handmade pastas, sandwiches, sides, and soups in a deli-style atmosphere for guests to enjoy.

 Jockey Hollow Bar & Kitchen – Morristown, NJ

 Jockey Hollow has long stunned Morristown diners with its robust space and multiple dining rooms and bars.
 While the bar is satisfying, and the atmosphere is striking, their “Thanksgiving To-Go” is nothing to pass up.
 The restaurant’s website allows you to choose between menus for as little as four guests and up to 20.
-Apple and field green salad, herbed turkey roulade, and pumpkin cheesecake are nothing to glance past, but what sets Jockey Hollow apart is their wine options, specifically chosen to pair well with turkey.
-Along with the base menu, supplemental items such as tuna sashimi and shrimp cocktail can be added.
+Mushroom bisque, herbed turkey breast and kale caesar salad are nothing to glance past, but what sets Jockey Hollow apart is their wine options.
+JHBK’s expert sommelier’s have chosen both white and red wines that pair exceptionally well with turkey.
+Sit back and let them do all the thinking.
+More information can be found here.

 Viaggio – Wayne, NJ

 Chef Robbie Felice has established Viaggio as the place to eat on Thanksgiving since its opening in 2016.
-This year, along with Sous Chef Felix Gonzalez, Viaggio is once again offering a set menu for dine-in at Felice’s flagship spot in Wayne.
-Fried leeks and potatoes, Felice’s famed “pork trotter fritti,” house-made salumi, and a sesame-crusted ocean trout can be found on their menu this Thanksgiving.
-Reservations fill up quickly, so call now to make your reservation.
+This year, along with Chef Felix Gonzalez, Viaggio is once again offering a set menu for dine-in at Felice’s flagship spot in Wayne.
+Fried leeks and potatoes, Felice’s famed calamari fritti and a local heritage turkey can be found on their menu this Thanksgiving.
+Seats fill up quickly, so call now to make your reservation.
 The full menu can be found on their website.

 Chengdu 23 – Wayne, NJ